Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 - Bullying & Harassment (Provincial)

-- Psychologically Healthy & Safe Workplaces through the CSA (Standard)
+- Psychologically Healthy & Safe Workplaces through the CSA (National Standard)

 - Mental Health First Aid Basic (2 day in-person)